-- Arrangements for testing for all nursery, primary and secondary staff agreed along with testing for secondary pupils - Schools have been asked to review and revise their risk assessments - Wrote to all parents to encourage pupils to return to school March 2021 - All schools and educational provisions to ensure children and young people are supported with return to school; smooth transition and PHSE

-- All schools to ensure they have plans for good quality blended learning to remote/home/blended learning if a Covid case or outbreak were to occur - Any impact of a positive covid case/outbreak or self-isolation reported to LA (Ann McIntyre/Jill Farrell) to ensure recovery plans are in place and access to remote learning is possible and of high quality - Ensure children and young people have access to IT equipment/resources and opportunity to engage in remote/home/blended learning - educational outcomes - Information briefings cascaded to schools Head teachers - Weekly consultation meetings with Schools Trade Unions representatives and Health & Safety Team - Provision of PPE from DfE for schools with emergency provision of PPE from Local Authority for schools with ongoing support as necessary - Programme of COVID Secure spot check visits to school sites by Health & Safety Team completed across all sites
+- School staff and parents/pupils are requested to follow Public Health England, and Central Government advice and guidance - Schools have been asked to review and revise their risk assessments. - LA officers and Public Health colleagues continue to regularly update all educational establishments on advice, support, guidance and legislation, and provided standard letters at the beginning of the autumn term 2021 for schools, colleges, and early years providers to issue to parents. - All schools and educational provisions to ensure children and young people are supported with return to school; smooth transition and PHSE. - All schools to ensure they have plans for good quality blended learning to remote/home/blended learning if a Covid case or outbreak were to occur. - Any impact of a positive covid case/outbreak or self-isolation reported to LA (Public Health/Jill Farrell) to ensure recovery plans are in place and access to remote learning is possible and of high quality. - Ensure children and young people have access to IT equipment/resources and opportunity to engage in remote/home/blended learning where this is required (now a reduced requirement due to full reopening of schools, early years settings, and the college). - Educational outcomes. - Information briefings cascaded to schools Head teachers. - Weekly consultation meetings with Schools Trade Unions representatives and Health & Safety Team. - Provision of PPE from DfE for schools with emergency provision of PPE from Local Authority for schools with ongoing support as necessary.